Powderhorn Wilderness: Description

 Most of the northern part of the wilderness area, 48115 acre, about 77.5%, is located on Bureau of Land Management land and its southern portion, 13935 acre, about 22.5%, is located within the Gunnison National Forest.
 Elevations in the wilderness range from 8500 ft at the West Fork Powderhorn Creek to 12661 ft at the summit of Calf Creek Plateau.

-The Powderhorn is an important watershed for the Gunnison River.
-The area protects the East, Middle, and West forks of Powderhorn Creek, which merge and then have a confluence with Cebolla Creek.
-Calf Creek, which is on National Forest land flows south and eventually joins the Lake Fork Gunnison River that also flows into the Gunnison via Lake City.
-Within the area there are numerous small lakes and beaver ponds.
+The Powderhorn Wilderness is an important watershed for the Gunnison River.
+The area protects the East, Middle, and West forks of Powderhorn Creek, which flow into Cebolla Creek and then the Gunnison River.
+Calf Creek, which is on National Forest land, flows south and eventually joins Cebolla Creek.
+Within the wilderness area there are numerous small lakes and beaver ponds.
 The largest of these are Devil's Lake and Powderhorn Lake.

 Much of the area sits above timberline at 12000 ft and it is recognized as one of the largest expanses of tundra in the contiguous United States.